 Day 3 – Guimarães and Celórico de Basto

-Start the day with a morning tour of the UNESCO sites in Guimarães before heading to Celórico de Basto to visit another selection of special wine estates
+Start the day with a morning tour of the UNESCO sites in Guimarães before heading to Celórico de Basto to visit more special wine estates

 Tonight’s accommodation is a beautiful 4-star Wine Hotel where you can visit the vineyards, the cellars and sample a fresh and crisp vinho verde made from various combinations of grape varieties.

-Unwind in this peaceful setting, listening to the birds as they settle for the evening before savouring fine Portuguese cuisine at the onsite restaurant.
+Unwind in this peaceful setting, listening to the birds as they settle for the evening before savouring fine Portuguese cuisine at the onsite restaurant (not included).

 Day 4 – Amarante – Porto